vizorvr/patches/README.md

 embedded into any context the user may desire with the included stand-alone player or simulated in a bare core instance, which permits sequences to be leveraged in other javascript projects as a domain specific visual scripting language by providing the embedded graph with appropriate values from its host, updating the graph and acting on the emitted output values.
+Created sequences can be automatically exported to an optimized file set, ready to deploy to any webserver.

 # Running Engi